pietrovich/wot-pogs-like-icon-sets/README.md

-# WoT PoGS-like Icon Sets
+# WoT PogS-like Icon Sets

 Ready-to-use PogS-like icon sets for World of Tanks — re-packed game atlases and contour icons that can be dropped straight into the game directory.